NCI-CGR/MineSV/README.md

 ### II.
 Sample file formats

+- All sample files, unless otherwise noted, are:
+  - single-space delimited
+  - headerless
+  - filenames only, no path (path is specified in `config.yaml` as `inDir`; the pipeline is currently set up such that all bams are assumed to be in the same directory)

 - Sample files for __callOnly__ or __callAndAnnotate__ run modes:
   - Tumor/normal mode:
-    - Three space-delimited, headerless columns: sample name, tumor bam, normal bam
+    - Three columns: sample name, tumor bam, normal bam
-    - File names only - not path (the path is specified in config.yaml as "inDir")
-      - The pipeline is currently set up such that all bams are assumed to be in the same directory
     - Example:

     ```